-1.2.1 New building construction is required to provide sidewalks along Madison Street consistent with the guidelines described below.

-1.2.2 Sidewalks adjacent to ground level retail space should have a width of six to eight (6 to 8) feet with a planting strip or eight to ten (8 to 10) feet without a planting strip.

-1.2.3 Appearance of sidewalk (scoring pattern or special paving) should be maintained across driveway and alley access points.
+- 1.2.1 New building construction is required to provide sidewalks along all road frontages consistent with the guidelines described below. - 1.2.2 Sidewalks adjacent to ground level retail space should have a width of six to eight (6 to 8) feet with a planting strip or eight to ten (8 to 10) feet without a planting strip. - 1.2.3 Appearance of sidewalk (scoring pattern or special paving) should be maintained across

-1.2.4 The provision of pedestrian crossings should be given the highest priority in the Walnut Hill/Liberty Parkway, Hilldale/Memorial Drive, and Beachaven/Barksdale Sub-Districts.

-1.2.5 Provide marked crosswalks at all signalized intersections for all legs of the intersection.

-1.2.6 The use of crosswalk materials that are significantly different in color, texture and design is encouraged.

-1.2.7 At unsignalized or uncontrolled crossings, in areas such as school zones or where there is a substantial pedestrian presence, special emphasis markings should be used to increase visibility.
+- driveway and alley access points. - 1.2.4 The provision of pedestrian crossings should be given the highest priority in the Walnut Hill/Liberty Parkway, Hilldale/Memorial Drive, and Beachaven/Barksdale Subdistricts. - 1.2.5 Provide marked crosswalks at all signalized intersections for all legs of the intersection. - 1.2.6 The use of crosswalk materials that are significantly different in color, texture and design is encouraged. - 1.2.7 At unsignalized or uncontrolled crossings, in areas such as school zones or where there is a substantial pedestrian presence, special emphasis markings should be used to increase visibility.